adrianblazeusz/ProductiBee/README.md

 ### Demo
 The application is only in the early stages of development and there is still much to be developed.
-If you like this idea and you are willing to create applications together, **I encourage you to make commit.**
+If you like this idea and you are willing to create applications together, **I encourage you to make commits.**

 ## Plans for the future